adam7400/laser-guitar/README.md

 A tutorial of how to setup the Pi can be viewed on the SpaceHarp Instagram or Facebook.
 Make sure your Pi has SSH and SPI enabled.

-Install CMake using the following command in the RaspberryPi command line
+Install CMake using the following command in the RaspberryPi command line.
 		> sudo apt-get install cmake

 <p> A Raspberry pi with the Raspbian OS is required for the following instructions. </p>